Acclimating Your Fish at Home

 Gold Flake Angel

-Of course, it is always preferable to use a quarantine tank at first to eliminate the chances of introducing diseases into your established system.
+Of course, the best management practice is to always use a quarantine tank at first to eliminate the chances of introducing diseases into your established system.
+If you do not QT, you will one day introduce a disease.
 But, remember when you buy a coral or piece of live rock, there is a chance of "ick" or something else being carried into the tank on it.
-If you have no quarantine tank, it might be a good idea to give the fish a medicated bath before you put it in the tank.

 P.B.
 Discus